 Generative Artificial Intelligence has the potential to transform the future of education by innovating and reshaping teaching and learning practices.
 Generative Artificial Intelligence (AI) describes algorithms (such as ChatGPT) that can be used to create new content, including audio, code, images, text, simulations, and videos.
-Moodle is committed to a human-centred approach to generative AI that makes learning safe and accessible to everyone, regardless of location or financial situation. eLearning tools that use AI must improve outcomes for all types of learners, deliver efficiencies and unburden teachers and trainers from repetitive administrative tasks while ensuring the safety and protection of personal data.
+Moodle is committed to a human-centered approach to generative AI that makes learning safe and accessible to everyone, regardless of location or financial situation. eLearning tools that use AI must improve outcomes for all types of learners, deliver efficiencies and unburden teachers and trainers from repetitive administrative tasks while ensuring the safety and protection of personal data.

 Throughout its 20-year history, Moodle has been driven by using the power of technology to improve the quality of education worldwide.